RTimothyEdwards/sky130_ef_ip__rdac3v_8bit/README.md

 # Analog IP design example: 8-bit Resistive ladder DAC ![](../../workflows/cace/badge.svg)

+## Important note:

+This project has been moved to [github/efabless](https://github.com/efabless/sky130_ef_ip__rdac3v_8bit).
+This local repository has been archived, and continued development will be done under the Efabless github location.

 This is a simple 8-bit DAC demonstrating the use of the CACE system.
 It requires [CACE](https://github.com/efabless/cace) to run the testbenches.